phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 ### Option 1: ARM Template Deployment

 The simplest way to deploy the solution is through the ARM template:
+You can deploy this solution using several methods:

+1. Azure Resource Manager (ARM) template
+2. PowerShell script
+3. Azure DevOps pipeline
+4. GitHub Actions

+### Option 1: ARM Template Deployment

+The simplest way to deploy the solution is through the ARM template:

 ```powershell
 # Clone the repository if you haven't already